 When working with big data, there are a number of technologies and techniques that can be applied to make these three patterns successful.

 Many customers use a connection to bring external data into Excel as a refreshable snapshot.
 The advantage here is that it creates a self-contained document that can be used for working offline, but refreshed with new data when online.
 Since the data is contained in Excel, customers can also transform it to reflect their own personal context or analytics needs.

 When importing big data into Excel, there are a few key challenges that need to be accounted for:

 - Querying big data—Data sources designed for big data, such as SaaS, HDFS and large relational sources, can sometimes require specialized tools.
 Thankfully, Excel has a solution: Power Query, which is built into Excel 2016 and available separately as a download for earlier versions.
-Power Query provides several modern sets of connectors for Excel customers, including connectors for relational, HDFS, SaaS (Dynamics CRM, SalesForce), etc. We’re constantly adding to this list and welcome your feedback on new connectors we should provide out of the box at our UserVoice.
+Power Query provides several modern sets of connectors for Excel customers, including connectors for relational, HDFS, SaaS (Dynamics CRM, SalesForce), etc.

 - Transforming data—Big data, like all data, is rarely perfectly clean.
 Power Query provides the ability to create a coherent, repeatable and auditable set of data transformation steps.
 By combining simple actions into a series of applied steps, you can create a reliably clean and transformed set of data to work with.